NCERT Solutions Class 8 Maths Chapter 10 – Free PDF Download

-(i) A cylinder can be looks like circular prism, a prism with circular base.
+(i) A cylinder can look like a circular prism, a prism with a circular base.

-(ii) A cone can be a circular pyramid, a pyramid with circular base.
+(ii) A cone can be a circular pyramid, a pyramid with a circular base.

-5. Is a square prism same as a cube?
+5. Is a square prism the same as a cube?
 Explain.

 (i) Number of faces, F = 7